 It is appropriate to recognize ordained experience of clergy by setting target Compensation above Parish Type Minimums for higher experience levels of Full-time Primary clergy assuming good performance and in accordance with the table below.
-Full-time Associate clergy may be reviewed annually for Compensation above Parish Type Minimums based on performance and Parish financial support.
+Full-time Associate clergy may be reviewed annually for Compensation above the Parish Type II Minimum based on performance and Parish financial support.